SambasBoyyyy/dse-stock-mcp/README.md

 # DSE Stock MCP Server

-An MCP (Model Context Protocol) server that provides real-time and historical data for Dhaka Stock Exchange symbols, with a robust symbol resolver.
+A very first MCP (Model Context Protocol) server that provides real-time and historical data for Dhaka Stock Exchange symbols, with a robust symbol resolver.

 ## Features